 One Virginia Night marks Les Thompson's first full return to the stage since leaving NGDB after their double platinum classic Will the Circle Be Unbroken.
 OVN includes "Made by Hand", written by McKnight and Thompson with Chance McCoy (Old Crow Medicine Show), and covered by jam band faves Great American Taxi.
 Other highlights are the swingy "Surveillance" (also co-written with Thompson), their smoldering bluesy rework of the traditional "Worried Man Blues", the world-beat tinged "Beyond Borders" complete with Taylor's drum solo, and Stephanie Thompson's "What Kind of Person," recorded by Rani Arbo & Salamander Crossing.
 OVN also includes their take on Taylor's jazzy "It Means a Lot" from her True North CD, named Best in Contemporary Folk by the Washington Area Music Association.

-The warmth and chemistry between these seasoned musicians has clearly caught the attention of music fans and presenters alike at some of the highest-quality venues around the mid-Atlantic region, including the State Theater, Herndon Festival, Black Rock Center for the Arts, Shepherdstown Opera House, the Barns at Rose Hill, and the Mountain Aid concert at Shakori Hills NC in addition to their collective debut at the John F. Kennedy Center in Washington DC.
+The warmth and chemistry between these seasoned musicians has clearly caught the attention of music fans and presenters alike at some of the highest-quality venues around the mid-Atlantic region, including the State Theater, Herndon Festival, the Barter Theater, Shepherdstown Opera House, the Barns at Rose Hill, and the Mountain Aid concert at Shakori Hills NC in addition to their collective debut at the John F. Kennedy Center in Washington DC.

 They have been honored by the Virginia Commission for the Arts with inclusion in the Touring Artists Directory, alongside top talents like Robin & Linda Williams, the Virginia Symphony, and luthier/master guitarist Wayne Henderson.
-They were selected for prestigious juried showcases at the Folk Alliance International conference in Memphis, and the 2011 Southeast Regional and 2009 Northeast Regional Folk Alliance conferences.
+They were also selected for prestigious juried showcases at the Folk Alliance International conference, and the Southeast and Northeast Regional Folk Alliance conferences.